cinnyapp/cinny/README.md

 ## About <a name = "about"></a>

-Cinny is a [matrix](https://matrix.org) client focusing primarily on simple, elegant and secure interface.
+Cinny is a [Matrix](https://matrix.org) client focusing primarily on a simple, elegant and secure interface.